 Make sure there are no unexpected dogs or foreign cats en route.

 6. Staying Alert During Outdoor Walks

 Follow your cat as she or he explores the area, but stay alert.
 If you notice a potential problem or disturbance, calmly pick up the cat in your arms and walk back home.

-Pictures of cats in this article were kindly submitted by our forum members on TheCatSite.com forums.
+Check out below some cute photos of cats on the leash that are kindly submitted by our forum members on TheCatSite.com forums.